solon/corruptimator/README.md

    /tmp/CORRUPTIMATOR/01_all_corrupted
 3. Update the shell scripts to point to the correct path locations as above
 4. Copy timer3.sh to ~/bin/timer3 and change its permissions to allow execution (chmod u+x ~/bin/timer3)
-5. Open a Terminal window and type in the following commands at each step of the process:
+5. Open a Terminal window and execute the following commands in order:

 ### Process
 1. Clean up filenames

-    clean-image-filenames.sh

-2. Sort by timestamp

-    sort-images.sh
+Removes any illegal characters from the filenames
+<pre><code>clean-image-filenames.sh</code></pre>

+2. Generate timestamps

+Generates symbolic links to the cleaned-up filenames, named according to image creation date
+<pre><code>sort-images.sh</code></pre>

 3. Resize images

-    resize-images.sh
+Resize images to the desired output video frame size (currently hard-coded to 1024x576)
+<pre><code>resize-images.sh</code></pre>

+4. Sequence images

-4. Create a consecutively numbered image sequence
+Create a consecutively numbered image sequence

-    sort-images.sh
+<pre><code>sequence-images.sh</code></pre>

-5. Generate video (currently set to MP4, 24fps, 1800kbps)
+5. Generate video

-    make-video.sh
+This is currently hard-coded to generate 24fps video in an MP4 container at 1800kbps
+<pre><code>make-video.sh</code></pre>